ishanhirani/ishanhirani/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... college android application(final year project)
+- 🔭 I’m currently working in accenture
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ...
+MEAN stack
-- 💬 Ask me about ...
-Anything
 - 📫 How to reach me: ... www.linkedin.com/in/ishanhirani
-- ⚡ Fun fact: ... i love coding and Cloud computing
+- ⚡ Fun fact: ... i am fitness freak and the fullstack developer